 The most immediate question becomes whether or not to pay the scammers to get your files back.
 Many people choose to do so.

-The good news is that as ransomware becomes more common, some good Samaritans have started posting free decrypting software online, which will do the job for you.
-However, decrypting software isn’t yet available for every type of ransomware.
+The good news is that as ransomware becomes more common, there has been an increase in free decrypting software being posted online, which will do the job for you.
+However, decrypting software isn’t available for every type of ransomware.

 Another option may be to pay an IT professional to take it off for you (although you may still lose data unless you have backups).
 However, that’s likely to be more expensive than paying off the scammers.
 At least, that’s what they’re counting on.